 If and when you connect with a donor, be sure to ask them why they have not been engaged.
 “Just wanted to make sure it wasn’t any fault on our end,” and if there is a fault, apologize.
 Talk to your CEO before you make promises you can’t keep to fix it if the problem needs fixing.

-Donor journey management is essential to securing funds for your mission.
+Donor engagement and donor journey management is essential to securing funds for your mission.
 If someone has already given, they are more likely to give again.
-After reconnecting, always be sure to get their up to date contact information as well as their preferences for staying informed.
+After reconnecting, always be sure to get their up-to-date contact information as well as their preferences for staying informed.
 If the donor says no to your mission, and the conversation is warm, you can ask permission to connect them with missions they may be interested in supporting in the future.

 Record every time and every way you reach out to the donor directly.
 Chronicling the donor relationship journey is key.
 Of course, CharityEngine Software will help you do this easily and well.